telerik/teststudio-docs/docs/automated-tests/troubleshooting/handle-dynamic-attributes.md

 ### Use Chained Find Expression

-Adjusting <a href="/automated-tests/elements/using-chained-find-expressions" target="_blank">chained find expressions</a> is sort of an advanced technique, but it comes quite handy to uniquely identify elements in more complex applications.
-The general idea is to __use a parent element__, which can be easily identified and __search for the actual element, you are looking for, within the unique parent element__.
+Adjusting <a href="/automated-tests/elements/using-chained-find-expressions" target="_blank">chained find expressions</a> is an advanced technique, but it comes quite handy to uniquely identify elements in more complex applications.
+The general idea is to use a parent element, which can be easily identified, and search for the actual element you are looking for within the unique parent element.

-Using the example test scenario from the beginning of this article and taking a closer look at the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">DOM Explorer</a> of the page, reveals a possible parent _div_ element, which can be uniquely identified by its _id_ (it also seems to be static).
+Using the sample test scenario from the beginning of this article and taking a closer look at the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">DOM Explorer</a> of the page, reveals a possible parent _div_ element, which can be uniquely identified by its _id_ (it also seems to be static).

 ![Parent Element in Dom Explorer](/img/automated-tests/troubleshooting/handle-dynamic-attributes/6ParentElement.png)

-Under that _div_ element there is only one _button_ and it can be uniquely located by its _TagName_ attribute.
+Under that _div_ element, there is only one _button_, and it can be uniquely located by its _TagName_ attribute.
 The find expression which will represent locating these two elements in chain looks like this:

 ![Chained find expression](/img/automated-tests/troubleshooting/handle-dynamic-attributes/7ChainedFindExpression.png)

 > __Note__
 ><br>
 ><br>
-> You can __use any of the attributes__ to locate the parent element, and then the child under that parent element.
+> You can use any of the attributes to locate the parent element, and then the child under that parent element.

-You can find a real user scenario how to automate SPA (Single Page Applications) with Test Studio and its ability to build chained find expressions in <a href="https://www.telerik.com/blogs/purposeful-find-logic-enhancement-chained-find-expressions" target="_blank">this blog post</a>.
+You can find a real user scenario on how to automate SPA (Single Page Applications) with Test Studio and its ability to build chained find expressions in <a href="https://www.telerik.com/blogs/purposeful-find-logic-enhancement-chained-find-expressions" target="_blank">this blog post</a>.